AleBros/xamarin-docs.it-it/docs/ios/app-fundamentals/images-icons/launch-screens.md

 4. Verificare che la **classe Size** sia impostata su **any: any** e la **vista come** **generica**:

     ![](launch-screens-images/image016.png "Ensure that the Size Class is set to any:any and the View As is Generic")
-5. Assemblare la schermata di avvio da classi di dimensioni, elementi dell'interfaccia utente semplici (ad esempio `UIImageView`) e immagini incluse nel bundle dell'applicazione:
+5. Assemblare la schermata di avvio dalle classi di dimensioni, elementi dell'interfaccia utente semplici (ad esempio `UIImageView` ) e immagini incluse nel bundle dell'applicazione:

     ![](launch-screens-images/image017.png "Assembly the launch screen in the iOS Designer")
 6. Salvare le modifiche apportate allo storyboard.